Is it Easier to Learn to Knit or Crochet?

 Crochet uses a hook to "knot" yarn together into fabric.
 Crocheted fabric is often stiffer—while you can crochet anything you can knit and vice-versa, for this reason, crocheting is often better-suited to amigurumi (cute stuffed animals!) and home decor.

 Knitting uses two needles to "loop" yarn together into fabric.
 Knit fabric is often drapier, and better-suited to wearables like sweaters and scarves.

 The Two-Needle Conundrum

 Beginners often worry about "juggling" two needles with yarn, as crochet using only one hook seems easier to manage.
 It's a fair concern, but the truth when it comes to beginner knitting is that you're really only using one needle at a time.
-The other needle is just being held dormant in your non-dominant hand, holding onto stitches for you.
+The other needle is usually just being held still in your non-dominant hand, holding onto stitches for you.